 The user opens the illuminated cabinet and retrieves a physical fortune, completing the ritual.

-Detailed documentation of this project can be found on my NYU blog here, here, and here!
+Detailed documentation of this project can be found in my development posts, technical writeup, and final documentation on my NYU blog.